yashakaushal/starter-academic/content/home/experience.md

   - title: Graduate Student Researcher
     company: University of Pittsburgh
     company_url: ''
-    # company_logo: pitt
+    company_logo: pitt
     location: Pittsburgh, USA
     date_start: '2019-07-01'
     date_end: ''
     description: |2-
-      Studying the recovery of star-formation histories and understanding the interplay of stellar population parameters like stellar metallicity, light-weighted ages and dust attenuation with morphology, feedback processes and environment of LEGA-C galaxies using Bayesian SED modeling under guidance of <a href="https://rachelbezanson.github.io/" target="_blanck"> Dr. Rachel Bezanson</a>
+      Studying the recovery of star-formation histories and the interplay of stellar population parameters like stellar metallicity, light-weighted ages and dust attenuation with morphology, feedback processes and environment of LEGA-C galaxies using Bayesian SED modeling under guidance of <a href="https://rachelbezanson.github.io/" target="_blanck"> Dr. Rachel Bezanson</a>

   - title: Graduate Teaching Assistant
     company: University of Pittsburgh